layer-3/ethtaipei/clearnet/Broker.spec.md

 - Virtual channels have versioning and expiration mechanisms to ensure security
 - Participants can update the state of their channel off-chain without requiring blockchain transactions

-### 4. On-Demand Settlement
+### 4. Virtual Channel Closure and Settlement
-- When participants wish to materialize their balances on-chain, they can request the broker to re-open or update on-chain channels
+- When participants wish to close a virtual channel, all designated signers must provide signatures to authorize the closure
+- The broker validates the signatures against the list of authorized signers registered during channel creation
 - The broker validates the final allocation of funds between participants
 - The broker ensures the total allocated amount matches the total funds in the channel
-- Funds are transferred from the virtual channel back to the participants' direct channels
+- Funds are transferred from the virtual channel back to the participants' direct channels according to the final allocations
 - The virtual channel is marked as closed and message routing is discontinued
+- When participants wish to materialize their balances on-chain, they can request the broker to re-open or update on-chain channels
 - Settlement is only performed when requested by participants, allowing most transactions to remain off-chain

 ## Security Features

-### Authentication
+### Authentication and Authorization
 - All operations are authenticated using cryptographic signatures
 - The system uses ECDSA signatures compatible with Ethereum accounts
+- Virtual channels implement a multi-signature scheme:
+  - Channel creation requires signatures from participating parties (unless initial allocation is 0)
+  - Channel closure requires signatures from all designated signers
+  - The exact payload format for signatures is yet to be determined
+- Separating participants from signers allows for any authorization model required by the application:
+  - Can support m-of-n signature schemes
+  - Enables third-party authorization or arbitration
+  - Allows implementation of custom governance models
 - The broker maintains persistent connections with participants through WebSockets

 ### Multi-Chain Support